 There are many things I love about sewing for my kids.
-One is how much I enjoy seeing them wear what i’ve made them over and over and over again.
-Another is how little fabric kids clothing uses.
+One is how much I enjoy seeing them wear what I’ve made them over and over and over again.
+Another is how little fabric kids’ clothing, just like this Mini Hudson & Mini Jarrah set uses!

 This project gave me both.